DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/06-03 Mikel Environmental Asset Notes.md

 I think most of the pieces are properly pivoted in-engine, but I'm not sure if that'll carry over once they're exported.

+Also, quick note: when you guys are giving the pieces back to us, please make sure each piece is placed at

 #### Floors

 The pivots of the floor pieces should be placed at the top back right corner of each piece.